When you arrive in Canada with your PR visa (or your temporary open work permit), the main question most people have is: where are the jobs?

 As far the average hourly wage is concerned, it’s clear that the provinces of Alberta, BC, and Ontario are responsible for Canada’s surprisingly high average wage which is above, and sometimes substantially above, the wages in the rest of Canada’s provinces.

-So as far as Ontario, BC, and Alberta, the jobs are there.
+So as far as Ontario, BC, and Alberta, the jobs were there in 2018.
 The wages are above (or almost identical in the case of BC) the national average.
 But the costs of living are also higher than the national average.
 Consider the cost of living index, along with the cost of living + rent index from Numbeo for major Canadian cities:

 |City||Cost of Living Including Rent (100=New York)||Cost of Living Without Rent (100=New York)|